All Episodes

 Evelyn, I can't believe you're saying this.

-Because you're totally you know you know, you're totally wrong.
+Because you're totally wrong.

-This audience is not a bunch of mind numb robots taking tidbits.
+This audience is not a bunch of mind-numb robots taking tidbits.

 I'm not saying just your audience.

-I am saying the audience that listens to both sides of this type of stuff that is put out to us.
+I'm saying the audience that listens to both sides of this type of stuff that is put out to us.

 Wrong.